mlcommons/tiny/README.md

 The goal of TinyMLPerf is to provide a representative set of deep neural nets and benchmarking code to compare performance between embedded devices.
 Embedded devices include microcontrollers, DSPs, and tiny NN accelerators.
-These devics typically run at between 10MHz and 250MHz, and can perform inference using less then 50mW of power.
+These devices typically run at between 10MHz and 250MHz, and can perform inference using less then 50mW of power.